randomcoww/chef-docker_deploy/README.md

 docker_push

-* Push service specific base image if it exists
-* Push service and revision specific base image if it exists
+* Push image if it exists

 These defintions may be kept in runlist and disabled via the enable_service parameter to allow the recipe to run cleanup actions.